oracle-quickstart/oke-snyk/README.md

 ## Deploying

+### Using the magic button

 You can deploy directly to you Oracle Cloud tenancy using this button: [![Deploy to Oracle Cloud][magic_button]][magic_snyk_stack] follow the wizard, include your Snyk integration Id and apply.

+You can also enable the Sysdig Integration.
+The Sysdig agent must be installed and running on the same cluster.
+The scripts will clone the sysdig secret to the snyk namespace.
+If the secret has a different name from default or the sysdig is in a different namespace, enter the new name.

+Remember to select "Run Apply" when creating the stack.
+You can also do later by clicking the button "apply" on the stack details.

+### Using Terraform Scripts

-Or you can use Terraform scripts to apply.
+You can use Terraform scripts to apply.
 If you are using the Terraform (locally or via CloudShell), you need to copy the file `terraform.tfvars.example` to `terraform.tfvars` and populate the necessary variables.

 ## Using Snyk